How To Make Cauliflower Rice (whole30)

 - 2 heads cauliflower (6 cups ish shredded)

 - ½ sweet onion, chopped (one overflowing cup)

 - ½ teaspoon garlic powder

 Kitchen Tools You May Need

-In a large pan, heat the olive oil over slightly over medium heat.
-Add the onions and garlic powder.
+Second, in a large pan, heat the olive oil slightly over medium heat.
+Then, toss in the onions and garlic powder.